pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-Because the original `StringDtype` implementations already use `pd.NA` and return masked integer and boolean arrays in operations, a new variant of the existing dtypes that uses `NaN` and default data types is needed.
+Because the original `StringDtype` implementations already use `pd.NA` and return masked integer and boolean arrays in operations, a new variant of the existing dtypes that uses `NaN` and default data types was needed.
 The original variant of `StringDtype` using `pd.NA` will still be available for those who want to keep using it (see below in the "Naming" subsection for how to specify this).